-Norm.-All sums payable to the Superannuation Fund out of the above salaries to be made by
+NOTE. -All sums payable to the Superannustion Fund out of the above salaries to be made by the Clerk from the Contingencies of the Senate.

-On motion of the Honorable Mr. Seymour, seconded by the Honorable Mr. Mac-
+On motion of the Honorable Mr. Seymour, seconded by the Honorable Mr. Macpherson, it was